ISSArt-LLC/ISSArt-LLC.github.io/posts/2016-11-10-automated-tests.md

 1. Start automating the tests as early as possible.
 It will allow you to identify the use cases and evaluate their importance and usability for the architecture.
 If you understand that you can't automate the testing of this use case on your level you have the possibility to modify and decompose this use case before you have it implemented.
 It will allow you reach the better architecture and save time.

-For example, you have a requirement “a customer places an order in the system and in 5 minutes he should be connected with the operator”.
+For example, you have a requirement "a customer places an order in the system and in 5 minutes he should be connected with the operator".
 You can write a fast implementation and it seems working, however, you can't easily automate the testing of such use case, so you will probably need to split the original requirement to various use cases.

 2. Modify the use case tests before you modify the use case implementation.
 If you find out that the automated tests support becomes costly, you perhaps should think about the refactoring of the use cases and tests.
 Probably you haven't taken into account some important non-functional use cases (like the code flexibility or clarity) and you should add them to the system.